 Potassium is an especially helpful electrolyte.
-It will help to reverse what’s called insulin resistance, which is when your cells no longer absorb the insulin they need to function, yet your body keeps producing more and more insulin because it thinks there isn’t enough insulin for your cells.
-Insulin resistance is a pre-diabetic condition that is destructive to your health over the long term.
+It will help to reverse what’s called Fat Storing Hormone resistance, which is when your cells no longer absorb the Fat Storing Hormone they need to function, yet your body keeps producing more and more Fat Storing Hormone because it thinks there isn’t enough Fat Storing Hormone for your cells.
+Fat Storing Hormone resistance is a pre-diabetic condition that is destructive to your health over the long term.

 Keep your vegetable intake high.
 When you follow my Healthy KetoTM diet, you’ll consume 7-10 cups of vegetables each day.
 This will ensure you get an adequate supply of vitamins and minerals for your overall health, as well as help keep you from experiencing severe hunger with the blood sugar crash.